 - Interest Rate Hedging: Companies that rely on variable-rate loans or debt can use interest rate swaps or options to hedge against rising interest rates, which could increase their debt service costs.

-- Currency Hedging: Multinational companies exposed to foreign exchange risks can use currency hedging strategies to protect against fluctuations in exchange rates that could affect profits from international operations.
+- Currency Hedging: Multinational companies exposed to foreign-exchange risk can use hedging strategies to protect against exchange-rate fluctuations that could affect profits from international operations.

 - Commodity Hedging: Businesses that deal with commodities such as oil, metals, or agricultural products can hedge against price volatility by using commodity futures or options.